rafu01/rafu01/README.md

 ### Hi there, I'm Nayeem Rafsan 👋

 ## A Passionate Backend Engineer
-- 💰 Working in USA based fintech company from Kuala Lumpur, Malaysia
+- 💰 Working in MoneyLion, USA based fintech company from Kuala Lumpur, Malaysia
 - 💰 Worked in bKash Limited the largest Fintech company in Bangladesh
 - 🥅 2025 Goals: Build large scale fintech products
 - 💪 Learning the depths of system architecture